akiramujawar/MeowEngine/README.md

 ## Overview

-MeowEngine is a long-term personal engineering project focused on building a modern simulation engine in C++

-Rather than targeting game development, the project serves as a platform for studying the engineering challenges behind large-scale simulation software.
+This project serves as a platform for studying the engineering challenges behind 3D engine.
 Each subsystem is designed to deepen my understanding of modern engine architecture while progressively moving towards computational physics research.